 Chloramphenicol ELISA kit is intended for measuring quantitative amounts of chloramphenicol present in food and urine samples.
 This assay has a minimum analytical sensitivity limit of 0.03 ng/ml.

-The minimum detection sensitivity level of chloramphenicol using this chloramphenicol ELISA kit was 0.03 ng/ml.
-The standard assay range for this kit is 0.05 – 50.0 ng/ml.
+The minimum detection sensitivity level of chloramphenicol using current chloramphenicol ELISA kit was 0.03 ng/ml.
+The standard range for this assay is 0.05 – 50.0 ng/ml.

 - Comparsion of an immunochromatographic strip with ELISA for simultaneous detection of thiamphenicol, florfenicol and chloramphenicol in food samples.
 Biomed Chromatogr.
 (2015) 29 (9): 1432-9.
 Guo L., et al.